TheNamesLua/animthing/README.md

 animationLoader:ChangeSpeed(char,script.Animation, 2)
 ```
 # Extra features
-You can parse a third argument in any of the functions.
+You can parse an extra argument in any of the functions.
 Example:
 ```lua
 animationLoader:PlayAnimation(char,script.Animation,true)